Residential Earthquake-Prone Building Financial Assistance Scheme

 What do I need to do before I can apply for a loan?

 Detail of the requirements for a loan application are shown on the Application Form.
-The Territorial Authority will have to have issued an Earthquake Prone Building (EB) notice for the building, and the remediation work has been identified and costed.
+The Territorial Authority will have to have issued an Earthquake Prone Building (EPB) notice for the building.
+Before applying for an Application for Conditional Eligibility Approval, the remediation work will have been identified and costed.

-I don’t have a current passport or current drivers licence – if there another document that I could provide to prove my identity?
+I don’t have a current passport or current drivers licence – is there another document that I could provide to prove my identity?

 If you don’t have a current passport or current drivers licence, we are also able to use a statutory declaration, a national identity card, a Kiwi Access Card or a New Zealand firearm’s licence.